-Payment of a nonrefundable deposit in the amount of $500 will kick off the conceptual design process.
+A signed contract and payment payment of a nonrefundable downpayment equal to a minimum of $2,000 will kick off the design process.

 It is not in our best interest to prolong the selection process in order to bill a few hourly fees during the conceptual design phase.
 We are most profitable when we can meet our clients’ expectations in a timely fashion.

 What happens once I am happy with the schematic design selections and ready to move forward?